MeAlex314/fh-web/README.md

 # fh-web
-Repository comprised of all the Fractal Hexagon pages.
+Repository comprised of most of the [Fractal Hexagon](http://fractalhexagon.net/) pages.